Out & About

 The small-village feel of Clerkenwell adds charm to its array of delightful independent shops.
 Design specialist Magma, on Clerkenwell Road, has a diverse collection of magazines, DVDs, toys, pinhole cameras, and a series of limited-edition posters.
 Exmouth Market is a must for gift shops and independent restaurants.

-Sightseeing is thirsty work, so we highly recommend stopping for a drink at The Jerusalem Tavern.
+Sightseeing is thirsty work, so we highly recommend stopping for a drink at The Holy Tavern.
 There's been a pub by this name on the site since medieval times, though this higgledy-piggledy building is all 18th century cosiness.